toribiodiego/ECE-365-Senior-Projects/README.md

 ## Course Overview

-In Senior Electrical Engineering Projects, students work in small groups to tackle design challenges that blend research and product development.
-Throughout the course, you'll engage in all facets of project management—from conceptual design, scheduling, and budgeting to hardware/software implementation, testing, and performance evaluation.
-The course also emphasizes effective communication through both oral presentations and written reports.
+In Senior Projects, groups of students collaborate on a single design project.
+Throughout the course, students move from conceptual design and budgeting through to testing and performance evaluation, all while being guided by a faculty advisor.

 ## Instructor